StarManTheGamer/poly-newdocs/docs/objects/world/MeshPart.md

 ---
 title: MeshPart
 description: A part that can have custom mesh applied to it.

 icon: polytoria/MeshPart
 weight: 2
 ---

 # MeshPart

-A part that can have custom mesh applied to it, the mesh may be from the Polytoria Store (Hats, Tools and Heads) or user-uploaded meshes.
+:polytoria-MeshPart: MeshPart is a part that can have custom mesh applied to it, the mesh may be from the Polytoria Store (Hats, Tools and Heads) or user-uploaded meshes.

 {{ inherits("BasePart") }}